A Local's Guide to the Best Street Food in Dhaka

 Fuchka, also called Panipuri, is the most popular Dhaka street food, hands down!
 You won’t find a person who will pass the street food carts without having one.
 Doesn’t matter where you are going, you will grab one if you see Fuchka!
 Although this food is pretty common in the Indian subcontinent, the one in Bangladesh tastes better, of course.

 Fucka is a crispy hollow shell.
 Depending on the type of Fuchka, they may have mashed potatoes, yogurt, tamarind syrup, chili powder or chickpeas inside.
-It’s simply mouthwatering.
-However, be aware of the level of hotness you can withstand as it can be extremely spicy and burn your tongue!
+It’s simply mouthwatering, and the best Fucka in Dhaka is definitely on the streets!
+However, be aware of the level of hotness you can withstand as Dhaka foods, and especially Fuck, can be extremely spicy and burn your tongue!

 Pitha—Sweet Bangladeshi Snack